UniversalDependencies/docs/_myv/feat/Case.md

 </tr>
 </table>

+Case is a grammatical category determined by the syntactic or semantic function of a noun or pronoun.
+Discussion:

 Case is an inflectional feature of [nouns](myv-pos/NOUN) and other parts of speech ([adjectives](myv-pos/ADJ), [numerals](myv-pos/NUM), [pronouns](myv-pos/PRON), [postpositions](myv-pos/ADP)) that are noun phrase heads.

-Case helps specify the role of the noun phrase in the sentence.
+Case helps specify the role of a complex noun phrase in a sentence.
+Here, the term **complex noun phrase** is used to provide a syntactic delimitation and thereby distinguish between noun phrases versus single-word adverbs in adverbial phrases.
 The various cases have different distributions as basic or indefinite cases (1–15) in relation to their definite singular (-10), definite plural (-13) and possessive (-12) paradigms.

 Erzya morphology distinguishes fifteen cases:
 `Abe`, `Abl`, `Com`, `Cmp`, `Dat`, `Ela`, `Gen`, `Ill`, `Ine`, `Lat`, `Loc`, `Nom`, `Prl`, `Tem`, `Tra`